Roblox/creator-docs/content/en-us/scripting/security/security-tactics.md

 	-- The server can then go on to process the purchase based on the example flow below end

+-- Bind "buyItem()" to the remote function's callback buyItemEvent.OnServerInvoke = buyItem
 ```

 ### Value Validation